Gravitate-Health/Documentation/deployment/fhir.md

 service/hapi-fhir-jpaserver-ips-postgresql-hl   ClusterIP              None            <none>                 5432/TCP             23d
 ```

 NOTE: Sometimes, the deployment builds incorrect liveness, readiness and startup endpoints, so the k8s cluster will always receive 404 from these endpoints, and service will never be ready.
-You can check this is happening if the pods are periodically restarting, or by running `kubectl describe pod POD_NAME`, wich will report a 404 status on liveness endpoint.
+You can check this is happening if the pods are periodically restarting, or by running `kubectl describe pod POD_NAME`, which will report a 404 status on liveness endpoint.

-If this is happening, edit manually the deployment `kubectl edit deployment` and delete the livenes, readiness and startup probes.
+If this is happening, edit manually the deployment `kubectl edit deployment` and delete the liveness, readiness and startup probes.

 ### Istio VirtualService deployment

-If the [Istio service mesh](https://github.com/Gravitate-Health/istio) has been deployed you can expose the service by running the following command:
+If the [Istio service mesh](https://github.com/Gravitate-Health/istio) has been deployed, you can expose the service by running the following command:

 ```bash
 kubectl apply -f kubernetes/001_fhir-ips-vs.yml